For many students, some of the most valuable lessons are learned

 outside of the classroom.
 This has been especially true for John

-learning through community service and volunteerism during their
+students in experiential learning through community service and

 But John didn’t stop there.
 He also took advantage of the Student Leadership International Dialogue and Exchange (SLIDE) program, an international learning experience that gives student the ability to learn about leadership from a global perspective.
 Through SLIDE, John traveled to Prague, Budapest, and Italy.
 At each destination, John soaked in the culture, met with other students, and learned about local non-profit organizations.